 “[Norman] inspired me and gave me hope and the courage,” Bridges adds.
 “Because representation just matters; it just does.”

 Even in the polytonal, often monosyllabic lyrics of Akhnaten, Bridges’ voice carries the depth Norman urged her to have.
-Remarkably, Bridges’ carriage also suggests the elegance of the late diva—and Price, before her—not to mention those of two of Bridges’ current mentors, the also groundbreaking Kathleen Battle and fellow mezzo-soprano Denyse Graves (the latter of whom Bridges shares a repertoire and says, “She’s just been so generous.”)
+Remarkably, Bridges’ carriage also suggests the elegance of the late diva—and Price, before her—not to mention those of two of Bridges’ current mentors, the also groundbreaking Kathleen Battle and fellow mezzo-soprano Denyse Graves (the latter of whom Bridges shares a repertoire with and says, “She’s just been so generous.”)

 “I’m thankful because we need that—I need that.
 It’s one thing to be an opera singer; it’s another thing to be a black opera singer,” says Bridges of the mentorship she’s found in the field—which she now pays forward by visiting inner-city schools wherever she performs and occasionally giving free voice lessons to young singers, helping to offset the costs of what Bridges acknowledges is a “very expensive career.”